petersonben50/HellsCanyon/code/binning/binning_workflow.md

 First I made a manual taxonomy column to make this easier to follow.
 Then I went through what my workflow pulled out an assigned a metabolic function to each of these.
 Notes are included in the sheet.

+**hgcA analysis in bins**

+First, I'm mostly interested in linking the bins to the HgcA phylogeny.
+I searched through the bin ORFs for HgcA sequences.
+I identified 19 of them (which is good, that's what I expected) and saved out a list of them.
+I then used the G2B file to link the hgcA sequences to the bins I generated.